expo/fyi/apple-app-specific-password.md

 # Apple App-Specific Password

-The Apple application-specific password is a password for your Apple ID account that let you sign in to your Apple account securely from a third-party app.
-It is required by Submission Service to submit your build to App Store.
+The Apple app-specific password is a password for your Apple ID account that lets you sign in to your Apple account securely from a third-party app.
+It is required by the EAS Submission Service to submit your build to Apple App Store.

-### How do I generate one?
+### How do I generate an app-specific password?

 1. Sign in to your [Apple ID account](https://appleid.apple.com/account/home).
 2. Go to the _Security_ section and click `Generate Password` under _App-Specific Passwords_.